quanvuong/TD3/README.md

 4. One centralized function to set seed.
 Also set the seed of the GPU.

 ### Usage
-The paper results can be reproduced exactly by running:
+The results can be reproduced exactly by running:
 ```
 ./experiments.sh
 ```